Davos Klosters launches the new Premium Card on 1 May 2020. Guests will benefit from numerous advantages and discounts.

 These so-called "no shows" became a problem especially for offers with a limited number of participants.
 Some events had to be cancelled due to a lack of participants even though the waiting list would have been full.
 However, costs were incurred because the guide had already been called up, for example.
 A participation fee should encourage guests to really visit the booked events.

-Does this participation fee now also apply to the winter guest programme Inside?
+Yes.
+This participation fee now also apply to the winter guest programme.

 New guest taxes in Davos as of 1 November 2019

 In Davos the guest taxes will officially be increased on 1 November 2019.
 The tax will be CHF 5.90 per overnight stay for one adult throughout the year.
 More money also means more service: Guests can now take the tourist bus lines to the side valleys of Dischma, Sertig, Monstein or Davos Wiesen at a reduced price - a day ticket is available at the special price of CHF 10.00 (half-fare travelcard and children CHF 5.00), valid from 15 December 2019.
 And that's not all: the increase in the guest tax also offers an extremely attractive daily price for the mountain railways in summer.
 Speaking about summer: The summer guest programme Active will be more strongly adapted to the needs of guests and further expanded – so it will start in 2020 as early as 1 May instead of mid-June.
-And the Inside winter guest programme will remain free of charge in winter 2019/20 thanks to the increase of the guest taxes.
 This includes many exclusive offers that have been appreciated by guests for years.